gagregrog/housecarl/README.RPi.md

 ## Installing Carl

 At this point, you should be able to return to the main set of installation instructions and install the app.
 If you only plan on running the app, I would recommend to install the CLI using pipx.
 If you want to modify anything, you'll be better off cloning the repo and running the app directly.
+If you go this route, don't forget to install the additional raspberry pi pip packages.
 Either way, it's time for you to return to the main [README.md](README.md#installation).